 Jump to:

-Cut fresh pineapple step-by-step
+Cut pineapple step-by-step

 Fresh, juicy pineapple tastes amazing, but getting to the inner flesh may feel intimidating.
 Follow these steps and tips, and fresh pineapple nirvana will be just minutes away.

-- Lay the pineapple on its side on a cutting board.
+STEP 1: Lay the pineapple on its side on a cutting board.
 Using a sharp chef's knife, slice off the top and bottom.
 Be sure to make straight, even cuts so the pineapple will steadily stand upright.

-2. Stand the pineapple upright and hold it steady with one hand.
+STEP 2: Stand the pineapple upright and hold it steady with one hand.
 Using a sharp knife, cut the peel away from the fruit, letting the knife follow the natural curve of the fruit so not to cut away more flesh than necessary.

-3. Next, remove the brown "eyes" or holes that remain on the flesh.
+STEP 3: Remove the brown "eyes" or holes that remain on the flesh.
 There are several different ways to do this, but this is my preferred method: use your knife to trim away the sides of the pineapple to remove the eyes, making sure that you leave as much flesh as possible.

-4. To cut pineapple wedges or cubes, stand the pineapple upright and cut the fruit away from the center core in planks.
+To cut pineapple wedges or cubes, stand the pineapple upright and cut the fruit away from the center core in planks.
 Discard the core.
 The core is woody and fibrous, so not pleasant to eat.

-5. Cut the planks into wedges or cubes.
+Cut the planks into wedges or cubes.
 The pineapple is ready to use.

-6. To cut pineapple rings: Cut the pineapple into slices about ¼-inch thick.
+To cut pineapple rings: Cut the pineapple into slices about ¼-inch thick.
 Using a 1-inch or so round cutter, cut and remove the cores from the slices to make rings.
 The pineapple is ready to use.

 How to choose a ripe pineapple

-Fresh pineapples don't ripen off the plant, so those that you buy are ready to eat.
+- Fresh pineapples don't ripen off the plant, so those that you buy are ready to eat.
 Choose pineapples that are large and plump, and avoid those that have any signs of shriveled skin or browned leaves at the crown.

 How to store fresh pineapple